AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.3.Backstory.md

 - [ ] The temperate biomes undergo seasonal changes.
 - [ ] Lt.
-Sheeran wields electricity which grows in intensity, freneticism, and inflicted damage, with prolongued exposure.
+Sheeran wields electricity which grows in intensity, freneticism, and inflicted damage, with prolongued use and success.
 - [ ] All (player) attacks consumes HP; successful combinations + idle rest, restore HP
 - [ ] Dialogue interaction cards are stored for the player to revisit
 - [ ] Use Boss Battle Ring Teleports (i.e., floor decals) for better separation of levels and easier debugging.